 Friday, February 2, 2018, 9:25 AM - 10:15 AM

-Sriram Bharadwaj CISSP, PMP, Chief Information Security Officer and Director Information Services, UC Irvine Health
+Sri Bharadwaj CISSP, PMP, Director, Information Services and CISO, UC Irvine Health

 Stan Banash , Chief Information Security Officer, Children's Hospital of Orange County